What is LEAD?

 How do I get involved?

-Cherry Hill Elementary Tutoring: Cherry Hill Elementary is a Spanish-English dual immersion school located in Orem.
-We are currently two programs at the school.
-First, volunteers at Cherry Hill Elementary can help struggling students in grades 1-6 improve their reading skills with the AmeriCorp Literacy Program.
-Second, volunteers are also needed as classroom aides where they will help students during class time and assist the teacher with various tasks.
-Volunteer times are available throughout the day for both programs and can be flexible with your schedule.
-There are opportunities to serve even if you don’t speak Spanish.
+Cherry Hill Elementary: Cherry Hill Elementary is a Spanish-English dual immersion school located in Orem.
+At Cherry Hill, volunteers are needed as classroom aides where they will help students during class time and assist the teacher with various tasks.
+Cherry Hill has a consistent group of children in each classroom whose second language is English, so Spanish is helpful in volunteering.
+Volunteer times are available throughout the day and can be flexible with your schedule.
+Although Spanish is helpful in the classroom, it isn’t always required!
+If you don’t speak Spanish but want to help out, email us and we’ll find a spot where you can help out!
 A 1-hour weekly commitment is required for the semester.

 Classroom Aide at Canyon Crest Elementary School: Canyon Crest has Spanish Dual Immersion programs for grades 1-6 and is located just 3 miles north of BYU.
 Our volunteers help tutor individual students in reading or math, perform progress assessments, or whatever else the teacher needs help with that day.
 Volunteers can choose the grade and time.
 We need English-speaking volunteers for K-6th and Spanish-speaking volunteers for 1st-6th grades.
 Our service is greatly needed and appreciated!
 Classroom Aides have the opportunity to positively impact a child's life and have all expressed how much they enjoy volunteering at Canyon Crest.
 Service is provided during school hours within the regular classroom setting.
 A 1-hour weekly commitment is required for the semester.

-Please complete this mandatory 20 minute child protection training before you begin volunteering at Canyon Crest or Cherry Hill Elementary.
+Please complete this mandatory 20 minute child protection trainingbefore you begin volunteering at any of the schools listed above.

 I volunteered at Canyon Crest and it was fantastic.
 It was always rejuvenating for me amidst a busy schedule.
 It was extremely rewarding to see 1st graders have "A-ha" moments as I tutored them in their reading and math.